itsjustkevin/aviary/README.md

+# Aviary CLI

+Aviary is a command-line interface (CLI) tool designed to streamline release management for Dart and Flutter projects.
+Named after an aviary, a place where birds are kept, Aviary is a fitting name for a tool designed to manage the "release" of software, much like birds are released from an aviary.
+The mascot for Dart and Flutter, Dash, is a vibrant and energetic female bird, symbolizing the freedom and agility that Aviary brings to your development workflow.

+## Introduction

+In the world of Dart and Flutter, managing releases can be a complex and time-consuming process.
+This is where Aviary comes into play.
+Just as an aviary provides a structured environment for birds before they take flight, Aviary offers a structured, efficient, and automated way to handle release management tasks.
+The name Aviary is a tribute to Dash, the beloved bird mascot of Dart and Flutter, representing the tool's purpose: to help your projects soar to new heights with smooth and controlled releases.

+## Features

+- **Automated Issue Creation**: Aviary automates the creation of GitHub issues, including umbrella issues and sub-issues for specific language features.
+- **Customizable Configurations**: Define issues and assignees through a YAML configuration file, allowing for easy customization.
+- **Flexible Labeling**: Optionally add custom labels to issues or disable labeling entirely.

 ## Prerequisites

 - Dart SDK: Ensure you have Dart installed on your system.
 You can download it from the [official Dart website](https://dart.dev/get-dart).